OED developer test data

 What follows assumes you have a properly installed and working OED but have not yet loaded in the reading data described here.
 If they have already been loaded then the loading step for that meter will be skipped.
 At a minimum you should be able to see the main OED page in a web browser (normally URL of localhost:3000).
 Normally the database is automatically created and works fine.
 If you get errors about the database then you need to address them before you can do this or get the test data in (if you get errors during this process).

-Inserting the standard OED test data for meters
+Inserting the standard OED test data

 2. Open a terminal in the web/vsc Docker container by right clicking on the web container in the Docker extension of VSC and attaching a shell.
 (Described in the getting started directions)